kusai99/note-taking-app/README.md

 - User Registration: Sign up new users with username and password.
 - User Authentication: User login with token-based authentication.
 - CRUD Operations for Notes: Create, simple read, advanced search, update, and delete notes associated with users.
+- Input Validation: ensuring that the user-input data meets the desired format and is within sensible constraints.
 - Redis Caching: Improves performance by caching frequently accessed notes.
 - Design Patterns: Implements Singleton for logs and Redis instance and Factory pattern for note creation.
 - Dockerized Environment: Easily deployable using Docker and Docker Compose.